Category: EasternLoop2016

 Let’s talk food.
 I’d initially planned on eating at Lady & Sons…because…well…Paula Deen is the queen of southern comfort food, right?
 But, when I looked up the reviews and then the price.
 If I’m going to pay that much to eat, the reviews had better be outstanding and not just mediocre.
 So, we drove by it and waved at all the people inside eating what we can only assume to be an overpriced, ok meal designed to bring in all of the tourists.
 Sorry Paula.

 We ended up going to a place the locals go.
 Sandfly BBQ.
 Everything we had was great and the price was very reasonable.
-Now, I will tell you, the meat was fantastic…the sides were super sweet and very salty.
+Now, I will admit, the meat was fantastic, but the sides were super sweet and very salty.
 But the meat was spot on!

 See y’all down the road!